1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

     1DESJbwXNkqbFWuTnygNnGWtzz85KNSfKm

 Note: It is crucial to to store the private keys on the offline computer (or to write them to a paper wallet), because you will need them in the future when you want to redeem unspent bitcoins from the associated addresses.<br/>
-__*It is your responsibility to keep the private keys safe, your assets will be lost in case of loss or leak*__<br/>
+__*It is your responsibility to keep the private keys safe, your assets will be lost in case of key loss or leak*__<br/>

-## ONLINE
+## ONLINE: Preparing the transaction

 On the __*online*__ computer, we decided to spend the output associated with address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_  in a _new_ transaction, so we opened TOR browser to display the details:<br/>
 <br/>
 ![previous transaction](images/blockchain.com-tx-127...png)
 <br/>
-With the output information and the bitcoin addresses that we generated earlier, we were prepared to run script ONLINE/sign.sh, passing the structural template _tx/template.xml_ as a parameter.<br/>
+With the output information and the bitcoin addresses that we generated earlier, we were prepared to run script _ONLINE/sign.sh_, passing the structural template _tx/template.xml_ as a parameter.<br/>
 Please note the interactive "_Enter xyz..._" questions that the script poses, and the answers that we've given:<br/>

     ~/bitcoin$  ONLINE/sign.sh tx/template.xml